 Sticks and stones may break our bones, but words can also hurt us.
 The words we use have weight, so we need to weigh our words before we use them.
 In today's video, Pastoral Care Counselor Sarah Do speaks on managing our hurtful words and shares how we can speak kind words during those difficult times in marriage.

-Sarah is also an ordained minister with the International Church of the Foursquare Gospel (ICFG) and pastors at The Rock Church in Anaheim.
-In 1995, Sarah graduated from California State University, Long Beach with a degree in Marketing Management, and in 2020, she graduated from Talbot School of Theology with a graduate degree in Christian Ministry & Leadership, with an emphasis in Pastoral Care & Counseling.
-For the last 30 years, she has actively served in children’s and family ministry and is passionate about seeing people build solid and healthy relationships.
+Sarah graduated from Talbot School of Theology with a graduate degree in Christian Ministry & Leadership, with an emphasis in Pastoral Care & Counseling.
+Sarah is also an ordained minister with the International Church of the Foursquare Gospel (ICFG).
+For the last 30 years, she has actively served in children’s and family ministries and is passionate about seeing people build solid and healthy relationships.
 For Sarah, it is an absolute joy to partner with others to see them fulfill their greatest potential and calling.
-Sarah and her husband, Kien have been happily married for 30 years and have two amazing children: Grace and her husband Jordan, and Nathaniel.
+Sarah and her husband, Kien have been happily married for over 30 years and have two amazing children: Grace and her husband Jordan, and Nathaniel.